 Substance crimes are among the most aggressively prosecuted of crimes in both the state and federal legal system.
 A drug conviction can come with prison time in addition to devastating financial consequences.
 Not to mention that this type of charge on your record can make it harder to find jobs or a place to live down the road.

-Protect your future and speak with a criminal defense attorney as soon as possible.
-They’ll review your case with you and help you come up with a suitable plan of action.
+Protect your future and speak with a criminal defense attorney who is familiar with the courts in Kingman and Mohave County as soon as possible.
+They’ll review your case be able to give you the best defense possible.

 Call the JacksonWhite Criminal Law team at (480) 467-4370 to discuss your case today.